ZackBruh98765/ZackBruh98765/README.md

 The program works and runs perfectly fine.
 All features are working.
-There are no problems that remain to be dealt with in this project A challenge that I faced was trying to compelte extra credit opportunity number 1 for this porject.
-I had no clue how to even attempt to complete that one.
+There are no problems that remain to be dealt with in this project A challenge that I faced was doing the extra credit part via the retirement plan.
+In line 66, it took me a while to realize that it is different from the other deductions since the user inputs the percentage themselves.
+Therefore I would have to divide that percentage by 100.
+Brainfart moment.